PantryPrep/PantryPrep/README.md

 The following are core story functionality:

-* [ ] Profile creation/login (username only) to Parse Server, data stored server side.
-  * [ ] Upon profile creation, user will be asked to create their “pantry”, an inventory of what they currently have.
+ * [ ] User will need to create their “pantry”, an inventory of what they currently have.
 This includes:
 	* Ingredient
 	* Cost
 	* Amount + unit of measure
 	* Type of ingredient (from predetermined list)
 	* Expiration date override (otherwise use existing expiration dates)
 	* Custom camera picture, otherwise will use default placeholder.
+* [x] SQL Lite server will store data locally.
 * [ ] Inventory of pantry ingredients in a grid view
-* [ ] Drawer on left hand side to filter by produce type (protein, vegetables, dairy, etc).
+* [x] Drawer on left hand side to select ingredients or recipes.
+  * [ ] Filter your inventory by produce type (protein, vegetables, dairy, etc).
 * [ ] Expiration dates of pantry ingredients
 * [ ] Push notification for ingredients nearing expiration
-* [ ] Expired food items are added to a "Wasted Food" list in a separate screen that tallies up your cost.
 * [x] Connect to Yummly’s API to retrieve recipes
   * [ ] Recipes based on the ingredients that are going to expire soon are listed first
   * [x] Select Recipe Suggestions based on your ingredients